 - Preliminary Ranking: B+ (Raid) / B+ (Mythic+)

 - Does copy the Regrowth initial heal as well as the HoT.

 - Each copied spell crits independently.

 - Soul of the Forest only applies to the initial cast, not to the copies.

 This was initially the weakest legendary in our collection.
 A recent change buffed the item by 300% and then a later change nerfed it by 20%.
-Sums up the beta process pretty well for our legendary collection so far.
+Sums up the beta process pretty well for our legendary collection.
 It remains incredibly competitive as an all-rounder – very good in both raid and Mythic+.
 It’s higher on RNG, and easier to misplay than Vision of Unending Growth, but the average throughput is solid.
 An additional upside is that you can flex your proc into Regrowths for an AoE burst heal.
 It’s also a much better Mythic+ option.